maxio-com/ab-java-sdk/doc/controllers/webhooks.md

 # Enable Webhooks

-This method allows you to enable webhooks via API for your site
+Allows you to enable webhooks for your site

 ```java
 EnableWebhooksResponse enableWebhooks(